Authentic Hungarian sugar snap pea soup (zöldborsóleves)

 Ingredients for the soup

-• 2 lbs of sugar snap peas with the shells, divided
+• 2 lbs sugar snap peas with the shells, divided

 • red hot pepper to taste (optional)